-This week, governors in Georgia, Tennessee and South Carolina accelerated their reopening plans to reinvigorate their retail and even leisure entertainment sectors.
+Recently, governors in Georgia, Tennessee and South Carolina accelerated their reopening plans to reinvigorate their retail and even leisure entertainment sectors.
 These are states where the coronavirus so far has not hit as hard as in Louisiana.
-Ranked nationally, Louisiana is the 4th highest for deaths on a per capita basis.
-Georgia ranks 15th, Tennessee 36th and South Carolina 37th.
-The approach in Texas has been more cautious although more announcements are due soon.
+In Texas, retail stores and restaurants have been allowed to open under tight rules beginning in May and barbers, salons, gyms and bars can reopen May 18 if the trendlines are favorable.
 How the actions of these southern states should influence or reflect on Louisiana's reopening remains to be seen.